-If a student arrives at clinical visibly ill or becomes ill during clinical practice, the clinical faculty may allow that student to go home and will notify the lead faculty.
-The student who goes home will be considered absent and required to complete a clinical make-up.
-A healthcare provider's note is not required if student is dismissed by faculty.
+If a student arrives at clinical visibly ill or becomes ill during the clinical shift, the clinical faculty may allow that student to go home and will notify the lead faculty.
+The student who goes home will be considered absent and is required to complete a clinical make-up.